Bl4omArchie/Pubcrypt/README.md

 Actual todo-list:

+- Cleaning the project
-- Improve tests
+- Better tests
-- OAEP scheme for encryption and decryption
-- PSS scheme for signature
-- CONTRIBUTING.md
 - More cryptosystem ?